-RRB Exam Normalization Method Revised for RRB NTPC/RRB Group D/RRB MI 2020 Exam: Railway Recruitment Board (RRB) conducts several examinations at Pan India level every year.
-This is why it attracts exceptionally large number of candidates every year and thereby increasing the number of applicants.
-In order to take examination for such a large number of candidates, examination has to be split in various sessions keeping in view the limitations of the capacity of examination venues available across the country.
-For example, CEN 02.2018 for Level 1 post had attracted 1.89 Crore candidates and the examination was conducted in 153 sessions.
-RRB applies normalization method for calculating the qualifying marks of an examination conducted in multiple sessions having different difficulty level of the questions.
-Let us look in detail how the normalization of marks will be done in RRB NTPC, RRB Group D Level-1 and RRB Ministerial & Isolated (MI) Categories 2020 Railway Exams.
+RRB Normalization Method Revised for RRB NTPC/RRB Group D/RRB MI 2021 Exams: Railway Recruitment Board (RRB) conducts several examinations at the Pan India level every year.
+This is why it attracts an exceptionally large number of candidates every year and thereby increasing the number of applicants.
+In order to take the examination for such a large number of candidates, the examination has to be split in various sessions keeping in view the limitations of the capacity of examination venues available across the country.
+For example, CEN 02.2018 for the Level 1 post had attracted 1.89 Crore candidates and the examination was conducted in 153 sessions.
+RRB applies the normalization method for calculating the qualifying marks of an examination conducted in multiple sessions having different difficulty levels of the questions.
+Let us look in detail at how the normalization of marks will be done in RRB NTPC, RRB Group D Level-1, and RRB Ministerial & Isolated (MI) Categories 2020 Railway Exams.

 Formula for Normalization Method - The normalization formula has been modified as mentioned

 below and will be adopted for normalization:

 Formula for Calculating Raw Score - The Raw Score is computed as under: